Frequently Asked Questions

 Am I too old/unfit/overweight to take a Fitness League class?

 People of any age, ability or size can, and do, take part in Fitness League classes and many teachers have gentler classes for older people or those unused to exercise.
 As more time is given to thinking about your body and the way in which it moves, it is relatively easy to cope with the exercises.
-Your teachers should be told if you are completely new to exercising so that you can be advised and guided during the class to become familiar with the exercises and to extend your own range of movement as far as you can.
+Your teacher should be told if you are completely new to exercising so that you can be advised and guided during the class to become familiar with the exercises and to extend your own range of movement as far as you can.

 Can a disabled person join a Fitness League class?